jprusik/browser-interactions-testing/README.md

 ## CI / CD

 In order to leverage the provided Github Actions testing workflows, you'll need to create an actions secret named `ENV_FILE` in your project repo settings at `https://github.com/<your fork owner>/browser-interactions-testing/settings/secrets/actions`.
 The value of that secret should be the contents of your `.env` in Base64 format.

-Additionally, in order to use the provided test site, you will also need to add an actions secret named `DEPLOY_SSH_PRIVATE_KEY`.
-The value of this secret should be the private key of a [public/private key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
-The public key should be registered as a read-only [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys), by the test site project owner or fork owner.